IainMcl/GoDataStructuresAndAlgorithms/README.md

 needle = 1000
 LinearSearch(arr, needle)
-// This will return -1 as 1000 is not a memeber of the array
+// This will return -1 as 1000 is not a member of the array

-// This will return
 ```

-This algorithm itterates over each value in the array and checks if it is the
+This algorithm iterates over each value in the array and checks if it is the
 needle.

 Linear search has a time complexity of $\mathcal{O}N$